 Information about observer efficiency and survey life is essential for the accurate estimation of salmon escapement (Irvine et al. 1992; Korman et al. 2002).
-During 2006-2014, we conducted 19 mark-recapture experiments to obtain estimates of observer efficiency and survey life for the four salmon species in the Coquitlam River (Table 2.2; Appendix 2.1).
-Note that no additional mark-recapture experiments were conducted in 2014 due to the frequency of high flow events.
+During 2006-2015, we conducted 22 mark-recapture experiments to obtain estimates of observer efficiency and survey life for the four salmon species in the Coquitlam River (Table 2.2; Appendix 2.1).
+Note that three additional mark-recapture experiments were conducted in 2015.
 Mark-recapture experiments did not occur for Coho and Chinook until 2010 because these species are less abundant in the Coquitlam River, and it was decided at the beginning of the mark-recapture program that resources were insufficient to provide for the amount of fieldwork that would be required to capture and tag sufficient numbers of these fish.
+Due to the greater need for Chum and Pink escapement estimates for addressing the management question, we have discontinued the mark-recapture program for Chinook and Coho, instead shifting these resources to Chum and Pink.
 We attempted to minimize the length of time from when a fish arrived in the study area to when it was tagged (i.e., minimize negative bias in estimated survey life) by tagging fish near the downstream boundary of the study area, under the assumption that these would be predominately new arrivals.
 We also concentrated on fish holding in pools rather than those actively spawning, and avoided tagging fish exhibiting the physical characteristics of advanced sexual maturation.
 However, in some cases it was necessary to capture and tag salmon at locations further upstream in order to deploy an adequate number of tags (see Section 2.2.2).
 Beach seining was used as the primary method of capturing fish, but monofilament tangle nets were sometimes used as well when turbidity was very low.
 Standard Petersen disc tags were used to tag fish, with different colours used to distinguish temporal mark groups.